Anomaly detection policies in Defender for Cloud Apps

 This detection identifies two user activities (in a single or multiple sessions) originating from geographically distant locations within a time period shorter than the time it would have taken the user to travel from the first location to the second, indicating that a different user is using the same credentials.
 This detection uses a machine-learning algorithm that ignores obvious "false positives" contributing to the impossible travel condition, such as VPNs and locations regularly used by other users in the organization.
 The detection has an initial learning period of seven days during which it learns a new user's activity pattern.
 The impossible travel detection identifies unusual and impossible user activity between two locations.
 The activity should be unusual enough to be considered an indicator of compromise and worthy of an alert.
 To make this work, the detection logic includes different levels of suppression to address scenarios that can trigger false positive, such as VPN activities, or activity from cloud providers that don't indicate a physical location.
 The sensitivity slider allows you to affect the algorithm and define how strict the detection logic is.
 The higher the sensitivity level, fewer activities will be suppressed as part of the detection logic.
 In this way, you can adapt the detection according to your coverage needs and your SNR targets.

-- When the IP addresses on both sides of the travel are considered safe, the travel is trusted and excluded from triggering the Impossible travel detection.
+- When the IP addresses on both sides of the travel are considered safe and sensitivity slider is not set to High, the travel is trusted and excluded from triggering the Impossible travel detection.
 For example, both sides are considered safe if they are tagged as corporate.
 However, if the IP address of only one side of the travel is considered safe, the detection is triggered as normal.

 - The locations are calculated on a country level.
 This means that there will be no alerts for two actions originating in the same country or in bordering countries.